Edmund Smith Conklin

 Edmund Smith Conklin (April 19, 1884 – October 6, 1942) was an American author and psychologist.

 He was born in New Britain, Connecticut on April 19, 1884.
 He attended Clark University when G. Stanley Hall was a leading teacher.
-He graduated in psychology from Springfield college and Clark University.
+He graduated in psychology from Springfield College and Clark University.
 He was a professor and chairman of the department of psychology at Indiana University.
-He served at various times as visiting professor at the University of Chicago and Syracuse University.
+He served at various times as a visiting professor at the University of Chicago and Syracuse University.
 He wrote books on abnormal psychology, anomalistic psychology and the psychology of religion.

 He died in a hospital in Bloomington, Indiana on October 6, 1942.